qrrk/Catapult/README.md

 - Translations.
 - ~~Setting in-game font from the launcher.~~ *Done!*
-- Backups for user data.
+- ~~Backups for user data.~~ *Savegame backups added!*
 - Multiple launcher UI themes.
 - Download and installation of tilesets?
   (Only if there are at least a couple of finished tilesets out there that don't already come with both games.)
 - Some kind of built-in knowledge base similar to Chezzo's [Item Browser](http://www.cdda-trunk.chezzo.com/).
 - *Maybe* an OSX version some day.

-## A bit of history
+## Why I am making yet another launcher

 I had had ideas about making my own launcher for a couple years, but it didn't go beyond small demos until August 2021.
 The main reasons for me to start active work on it were that:

 - there was no launcher for Linux with a GUI;
 - there was no launcher for C:BN with advanced features, such as mod and soundpack management.

 I thought, wouldn't it be nice if a unified launcher existed that was cross-platform and supported both forks of the game.
-All in all, I made this launcher mainly because *I* wanted it.
+I decided: well, if the thing I want isn't there on the internets, I guess I'll just *make* it!

 My choice of tools wasn't great, since I wanted the app to be cross-platform and ship as one self-contained executable, like remyroy's launcher used to.
 I initially started making it with Python/Gtk/PyInstaller, but the latter didn't want to cooperate, especially on Windows.
 I started looking into other options, but nothing quite fit the requirements.